ElectricRCAircraftGuy/ElectricRCAircraftGuy/README.md

 <img align="left" width="18%" src="eRCaGuy_logo.png">

-I'm an Idaho country guy from a small town near Boise.
-Where I come from, town sizes are measured in the quantity of stop lights we have.
+I'm an Idaho country guy originally from a small town near Boise.
+In the place where I grew up, town sizes are measured in the quantity of stop lights we have.
 Some towns are so small they have zero.
 My town was a 3 stop light town.
 Today, it has more.
 Before that we were in just a 1-blinking-light town.
 I grew up jumping off cliffs, bridges, and railroad trestles and doing flips off of rope swings into rivers, canals, and reservoirs.
 For work, I shoveled poo and cleaned cow stalls, dug ditches with a pick, chopped wood, bucked hay, fed cows, irrigated fields with siphon tubes, weeded gardens, and mowed grass.

 <details>
 <summary><b>(click to expand and learn more)</b></summary>